 Corollary~\ref{cor:helly} is an analogy of Theorem 2 in~\cite{matousek97} or Theorem~1 in~\cite{goaoc-patak-patakova-tancer-wagner17} for manifolds, with stronger assumption on intersections.
 This is already interesting for manifolds, as the optimal Helly number is linked to the solution of the K\"{u}hnel problem.
-The proof of Theorem~\ref{thm:radon} (modulo Theorem~\ref{t:kuhnel_improved} follows by a combination of a suitable definition of Radon number~\cite{patakova2019} and techniques developed in \cite{matousek97, goaoc-patak-patakova-tancer-wagner17}.
+The proof of Theorem~\ref{thm:radon} (modulo Theorem~\ref{t:kuhnel_improved}) follows by a combination of a suitable definition of Radon number~\cite{patakova2019} and techniques developed in \cite{matousek97, goaoc-patak-patakova-tancer-wagner17}.
 Because the proof is short, we reproduce it immediately.

-\begin{proof} For contradiction, we assume that $\operatorname{cl} P_1\cap \operatorname{cl} P_2$ is empty for every two disjoint subsets $P_1, P_2$ of $P$.
+\begin{proof}[Proof of Theorem~\ref{thm:radon}] For contradiction, we assume that $\operatorname{cl} P_1\cap \operatorname{cl} P_2$ is empty for every two disjoint subsets $P_1, P_2$ of $P$.
 Under this assumption, we will build an almost embedding $f\colon \Delta^{(k)}_{r-1} \to M$.
 This contradicts Theorem~\ref{t:kuhnel_improved}(i) in case (i) and Theorem~\ref{t:kuhnel_improved}(ii) in case (ii).
 We define $f$ inductively, skeleton by skeleton.
 We start by letting the points $P$ be the $0$-skeleton of $\Delta_{r-1}$.
-During the construction, we maintain the following property: If $\sigma$ is a simplex of dimension at most $k$ and $I$ be the set of vertices of $\sigma$, then $f$ maps $\sigma$ into $\operatorname{cl}(I)$.
+During the construction, we maintain the following property: If $\sigma$ is a simplex of dimension at most $k$ and $I$ is the set of vertices of $\sigma$, then $f$ maps $\sigma$ into $\operatorname{cl}(I)$.

 Now, given a simplex $\sigma$ of dimension at most $k$, assume that $f$ is already defined on $\partial \sigma$.
 Due to the property we maintain, we get that $f(\partial \sigma)$ belongs to $\operatorname{cl}I$, where $I$ is the set of vertices of $\sigma$.
 As $\operatorname{cl}I$ is $k$-connected, we can extend $f$ to $\sigma$ inside $\operatorname{cl}I$, thus we maintain the required property.
 It remains to show that the resulting $f$ is an almost embedding of $\Delta_{r-1}^k$ into $M$.
 Given disjoint $k$-simplices $\sigma$ and $\tau$ of $\Delta_{r-1}$, let $I$ be set of vertices of $\sigma$ and $J$ be the set of vertices of $\tau$.
 In particular $I$ and $J$ are disjoint.
 But then $f(\tau)$ lies in $\operatorname{cl} I$ and $f(\sigma)$ lies in $\operatorname{cl} J$ and these two sets are disjoint by our assumption. \end{proof}